See See Rider: Renditions

+The Grateful Dead played the song live starting in 1979, with Bob Weir on vocals.

+Old Crow Medicine Show included a rendition on their 2004 self-titled album.

+Van Dyke Parks adapted some of the lyrics for Do You Like Worms, a track from The Beach Boys' unreleased 1967 album SMiLE, changing it to "bicycle rider, just see what you done", instead of "see see rider".

 Recognition and influence

 In 2004, Ma Rainey's "See See Rider" was selected for the National Recording Registry of the Library of Congress to preserve its legacy for future generations.
 In 2004, her recording received a Grammy Hall of Fame Award.
 Film director Martin Scorsese credited the song with stimulating his interest in music.
 He commented:

 In 2018, the Blues Foundation inducted "See See Rider" into the Blues Hall of Fame as a "classic of blues recording".
 The induction statement noted that the song "became a standard recorded by countless artists in many genres [with] hit singles [and] many other versions by blues, soul, jazz, pop, country, and rock performers".
 It is also specifically recognized as a blues standard.

 John "Big Nig" Bray, the leader of a crew that hauled cypress logs from Louisiana swamps in the 1930s, borrowed the frame and tune of "See See Rider" for his "Trench Blues" (1934), a semi-autobiographical heroic blues ballad recounting the experience of an African American soldier in World War I, as recorded by Alan Lomax.
 "See See Rider" was among the most known African American play party songs in Alabama in the 1950s.